yegor256/blog/_drafts/_money.md

-Putting all this together we can effectively assume that no matter how large the difference in skills between regular programmers and 10x programmers in the same project, they will get almost the same or very similar compensation.
+Putting all this together we can effectively assume that no matter how large the difference in skills between regular programmers and 10x programmers in the same project, they will get almost the same, or very similar, compensation.
 In order to get more, a programmer has to change location, company, or both.